If you regularly work with CSS, chances are that you are used to referencing images from CSS code. Usually, this is done with the url()

 }

-version of ‘AdditiveColor’.box-shadow
+1. box-shadow version of ‘AdditiveColor’.

-version of ‘PNG transparency demonstration 1’.box-shadow
+2. box-shadow version of ‘PNG transparency demonstration 1’.

-version of ‘Mona Lisa, by Leonardo da Vinci, from C2RMF retouched’.
+3. box-shadow version of ‘Mona Lisa, by Leonardo da Vinci, from C2RMF retouched’.

-encoded image is quite a bit larger (Image 2 grew from roughly 222 KiB to around 2.5 MiB!); I also assume most CSS parsers are not optimized to process multiple megabytes of a single property value.
+Depending on the hardware you use to view the preceding links, you might have noticed that the pages load rather slowly and might freeze your browser during rendering.
+This is because the box-shadow encoded image is a bit larger (Image 2 grew from roughly 222 KiB to around 2.5 MiB!).
+I also assume most CSS parsers are not optimized to process multiple megabytes of a single property value.

-Some Optimizations
+Optimizations

 Smaller Tweaks

-. - Omit the alpha channel of a color if it is fully opaque, as that is the default.
+• Omit the alpha channel of a color if it is fully opaque, as that is the default.

-- Omit fully transparent pixels altogether, as they do not change the visual output at all.
+• Omit fully transparent pixels altogether, as they do not change the visual output at all.

 Color Notation

-Further Optimizations That Were Not Implemented
+Further Optimizations That Were not Implemented

-Using a single shadow with increased spread size could be used if multiple adjacent pixels in the shape of a rectangle have the same color.
-If we increase the default spread of 1px
+Using a single shadow with increased shadow spread size could be used if multiple adjacent pixels in the shape of a rectangle have the same color.
+If we increase the spread from 1px to 2px, we effectively get a 2 by 2 pixel rectangle in the given color with just one shadow.
+Not implemented as the logic for finding applicable situations seemed rather complex.

 Summary

-Originally I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them either being very similar to the approach described above (e.g. using nested pseudo-elements like :before
+Originally, I wanted to showcase other approaches to encode images as well in this article but ended up not doing so due to most of them being either: